-She may be the Queen of Halloween, but Cassandra Peterson, a.k.a.
+Elvira, Mistress of the Dark, may be the Queen of Halloween, but Cassandra Peterson, a.k.a.
 Elvira, is also the woman behind a decades-long show business empire that extends way beyond October.
-Peterson recently spoke with Dr. Nancy Berk for us, revealing some fascinating facts about her life before, during, and after Elvira became a cult phenomenon.
+Back in 2014, Peterson spoke with Dr. Nancy Berk for us, revealing some fascinating facts about her life before, during, and after Elvira became a cult phenomenon.

-1. Elvira shot to fame in two weeks.
+The Dark Queen shot to fame in two weeks

 How did Elvira get her start?
 At 30 years old, Cassandra Peterson was a struggling actress in 1981 trying to make ends meet when she landed a local gig as the host of a B-rated horror film show for an L.A. television station.
 She was charged with creating a spooky look for her character, and after tossing out ideas with a friend, Elvira, Mistress of The Dark, the vampiress with the plunging neckline and risqué double entendre humor, was born.
 Says Peterson, “I could hardly believe it.
 I really didn’t think they were going to let me on TV in that—rather revealing—outfit.
 It was local television, and they were looking for ratings, I guess.
 I thought ‘Oh this is a good gig.
 I can work one day a week and you know, make $300– have a regular check coming in,’” she says.
 In less than two weeks, Elvira’s unique persona and local popularity became national news, earning the character an invitation to appear on The Tonight Show with Johnny Carson.
 Since the ’80s, in addition to starring roles (and writing and production credits) in her own ghoulish television series and films, Peterson has appeared as Elvira in countless programs from The Tonight Show (7 times) and Saturday Night Live to ABC’s Last Man Standing.

-2. Her family’s costume roots helped cement her style
+Her family’s costume roots helped cement her Mistress of the Dark style

 Thanks to her family’s costume shop, dress up was in Peterson’s DNA.
 As a second grader, she quickly learned the power of great disguises when she rocked a Halloween costume competition as Gunsmoke’s Miss Kitty and won a $100 bond.
 Says Peterson, “Halloween was our big, big event every year.
 Relatives would fly out from all over the country to help my family at the store.
 And they would be preparing for it months in advance.
 I would work there after school stuffing tiger tails and devil horns with foam, and helping iron and wash and get everything ready so it could be rented again the next day.
 I grew up around the whole Halloween business, and here I am wearing a costume again every day and Halloween is still a big time of the year.”